 contain all the predictors used to train

-Multi-column variables and cell arrays other than cell arrays of strings
+Multi-column variables and cell arrays other than cell arrays of character

 If you train